-^{} Increase over natural temperatures may not be more than 2.8°C (5°F).
+^{}Increase over natural temperatures may not be more than 2.8°C (5°F).

-At water temperatures $\leq 10^{\circ}$ C or during March, April and May when stream flows are 15 CFS and greater, the primary season D.O. standard will be 6.5 mg/l.
-When water temperatures exceed 22°C, the critical season D.O. standard may be depressed by 1 mg/l for no more than 8 hours during a 24-hour period
+^{}At water temperatures ≤10 °C or during March, April and May when stream flows are 15 CFScfs and greater, the primary season D.O.dissolved oxygen standard will be 6.5 mg/IL.
+When water temperatures exceed 22 °C, the critical season D.O.dissolved oxygen standard may be depressed by 1 mg/IL for no more than 8 hours during a 24-hour period